St. Paul Downtown Airport (STP)

 In 2008, a floodwall was installed to help protect STP against river flooding.
 Aircraft arresting systems designed to help stop planes that overrun runways were installed on Runways 14 and 32 for an added measure of safety.

-The STP Noise Abatement Plan was developed by the MAC Noise Program Office to promote aircraft operations and procedures that help reduce noise impacts for residents living near STP.
+The STP Noise Abatement Plan was developed promote voluntary aircraft operating procedures and measures that help reduce noise impacts for residents living near STP.

 Information about the DAAC, including meeting schedule, agenda and activities

 Information and resources available for pilots operating at STP, including the STP Pilot Guide